An ordinary, modern Australian family with four kids, living in the depths of the jungle. Yep, that’s us.

 Since arriving in the Philippines in 1993 we’ve spread our fair share of muddy footprints around the place.

-“Footprints in the Mud” chronicles our family’s life and journey amongst the beautiful Banwaon people of the Philippines.
+“Footprints in the Mud” chronicles our family’s life and journey among the beautiful Banwaon people of the Philippines.

 “Footprints in the Mud” also shares insights into modern missions.
 We are not the first missionaries to tread these paths.